vulkayes/vulkayes-thesis/documents/implementation/generics.md

 Non-black boxed benchmarks show that the optimizations provided by the compiler for statically dispatched values can further reduce the overhead of static dispatch, while the dynamic dispatch stays mostly the same.

-This plays nicely as an alternative to normal generic to avoid generic parameter plague and was chosen as an acceptable way to treat image type dispatch in Vulkayes.
+This cones as an alternative to normal generic to avoid generic parameter plague and was chosen as an acceptable way to treat image type dispatch in Vulkayes.